NJABULOSKONDO/ST10469706-PROG5121-POE/README.md

 ---
 ### ✅ Local Test Verification
 All unit tests passed using Maven Daemon on Windows.
 See screenshot below for confirmation.

+---

+## Attribution

+This project was developed by **Njabulo Skondo** as part of the PROG5121 PoE.
+Some tasks — including unit test design, GitHub Actions workflow setup, and troubleshooting Maven builds — were assisted by **Microsoft Copilot (ChatGPT)**.
+All code was verified, tested, and finalized by the author before submission.